jake-daniels16/math4610/doc/Software Manual/Triple Product.md

     v9 = tripleProduct(a, b, c)
     print("v9 = ", v9)

-Which ouputs the following vector:
+Which ouputs the following value:

     v9 = 0